 A male presents his mate with a wreath of red campion.
 Many people have created portraits of gannets but never one like this, with such simplicity of composition, perfection of colour and touchingly beautiful behaviour.
 It was shot on the photographer’s doorstep at the Bempton Cliffs gannet colony in Yorkshire.

 What tips can you give when submitting images of well-trodden subjects to Wildlife Photographer of the Year?

 Are you familiar enough with what has already featured in the competition to see your image as special enough to be better?
 Also, it’s worth getting a second opinion from an honest critic.

-What are the key do’s and don’ts when selecting an image to enter Wildlife Photographer of the Year?
+What are the key do’s and don’ts when selecting an image to enter?

 Don’t select your entries in a rush.
 Review your selection afresh several times and get a second opinion, if only to verify your own.
 Make sure you have the RAW files to match.
 And don’t enter a photo that has already been placed in another competition.

 What happens when the judges disagree?